emacsmirror/csv2ledger/README.md

 For the moment, `csv2ledger` needs to be installed manually.
 Put the file `csv2ledger.el` in your load path, byte-compile it if you wish, and `require` it in your init file.

 Make sure to install the dependencies as well: `csv-mode` from GNU ELPA, and `parse-csv` and `dash` from Melpa.
 Note that for `csv2ledger` to work properly, CSV files must be opened in buffers with `csv-mode` as the major mode.
-This should work automatically after installing `csv-mode`, but if you have issues, make sure to check this.
+This should work automatically after installing the `csv-mode` package, but if you have issues, make sure to check this.

-The advantage of `csv-mode` is that it will also handle CSV files that use semicolon or TAB as separator (even if they have a `.csv` suffix).
-The separator should be recognised automatically without any user intervention.

 ## Customisation ##